KxSystems/ml/clust/README.md

 ## Features

 The clustering library contains the aforementioned clustering algorithms which can be used to cluster kbd+/q data.
-The library contains three main scripts:

-	- `clust.q` contains the clustering algorithms
-	- `kdtree.q` contains functions which create and build a k-d (k dimensional) tree, used for the CURE, single and centroid implementations
+Additionally, there are scripts to create and build a k-d (k dimensional) tree, used for the CURE, single and centroid implementations and scoring and optimization functions which can be applied to the clustering algorithms.
-	- `score.q` contains functions to score the clustering algorithms and find the optimum number of clusters

 ## Requirements